andviro/noodle/README.md

 ## Baked-in middlewares

 Package `noodle` comes with a collection of essential middlewares organized into the `middleware` package.
-Import "github.com/andviro/noodle/middleware" to get access to following:
+Import `gopkg.in.com/andviro/noodle.v2/middleware` to get access to the following:

 * HTTP Basic Auth middleware
 * Logger